ministryofjustice/analytics-platform-control-panel/doc/running.md

 ---

-This part is for running the app on local env without docker and also it will interact with remote AWS infrastructure with the following ones
+This guide describes how to run Control Panel locally without Docker, and so that it can interact with the following remote AWS resources:
  - AWS Data account
  - AWS Dev account
  - AWS EKS cluster on Dev account

-There are essentially three aspects to getting the control panel in a state for development on your local machine:
+There are essentially three aspects to getting the Control Panel in a state for development on your local machine:

 1. Ensuring you have all the required dependencies installed, and these are all